TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - give it the application code and desired configurations and beanstalk will build and save the environment for easier deployment
 - gives convenience of not provisioning and managing all the pieces separately while still giving visibility of underlying resources
 - Adjust capacity, load balancing, automatic scaling, application health monitoring

+## Cognito
+- single sign on service
+- **Cognito Identity Pool**- tempporary AWS credentials for users who have been auth via social media logins
+	- also for guest users who dont require any auth

 ## Cloudformation
 - Infrastructure as code tool that defines variety of AWS resources using JSON or YAML- rather than using the GUI